-Solar thermal systems are a renewable energy technology for heat production, mainly for the purpose of hot water and space heating (small, large scale).
-Similar to PV systems, solar thermal system can be considered a mature technology, but without expectation of radical decrease of cost in the future.
+Solar thermal systems are a renewable energy technology for heat production, mainly for hot water and space heating (small, large scale).
+Similar to PV systems, solar thermal systems can be considered a mature technology, but without the expectation of a radical decrease in cost in the future.
 While the European market is dominated by flat-plate collector technology, the world market driven by China is dominated by evacuated tube collectors.
-Figure 39 shows the specific investment costs (EUR/m2) of solar thermal systems based on the flat-plate collector technology dependent on size of system.
+Figure 39 shows the specific investment costs (EUR/m) of solar thermal systems based on the flat-plate collector technology dependent on the size of the system.
 Vacuum tube systems cost about 20 to 30% more.
 The data and trends in costs are very similar and can be regarded as reliable.

 Figure 39.
-Solar thermal system specific costs dependent on size (flat-plate technology) per country
+Size-dependent specific costs of the solar thermal system (flat-plate technology) by country (IEA EBC Annex 75 research).

-Solar thermal systems practically always include storage system and the performance characterization includes the possibility to store the heat for later use by heat load of the buildings.
-The performance of solar collectors is dependent on climate (solar irradiation, ambient air temperature) and system operation temperature (heat transfer liquid temperature).
+Solar thermal systems practically always include storage systems and the performance characterisation consists of the possibility of storing the heat for later use by the heat load of the buildings.
+Solar collectors' performance depends on climate (solar irradiation, ambient air temperature) and system operation temperature (heat transfer liquid temperature).

 Figure 40.
-Solar thermal system specific costs dependent on size (flat-plate technology).
-(Tomas Matuska - not published).
+Size-dependent specific costs of the solar thermal system (flat-plate technology).
+Source: Tomáš Matuška (not published).

 System operation temperature is not given only by application (hot water, space heating, district heating), but also by sizing of the system.
-System oversizing with respect to a given heat load, results in higher operation temperature, and a larger part of possible heat gains is lost without use (excess heat gains) as well (see Figure 40).
-Operation temperature has a direct influence on thermal losses of the system (piping, storage) which further decrease efficiency.
-Generally, larger system (larger collector area) results in lower share of heat loss on heat produced by solar collectors, thus it results in higher efficiency, i.e. higher specific used heat gains in kWh/m2.a.
-Figure 41 presents the typical specific used heat gains of solar thermal system for hot water preparation with different sizes.
+System oversizing concerning a given heat load results in higher operation temperature, and a larger part of possible heat gains is lost without use (excess heat gains) as well (see Figure 40).
+Operation temperature directly influences the system's thermal losses (piping, storage), further decreasing efficiency.
+Generally, a larger system (larger collector area) results in a lower share of heat loss on the heat produced by solar collectors, thus it results in higher efficiency, i.e., higher specific used heat gains in kWh/m.a.
+Figure 41 presents the typical specific used heat gains of a solar thermal system for hot water preparation with different sizes.
 In short, larger systems are more efficient but oversizing can lead to losses due to inefficiency.

 Figure 41.
-Solar thermal system specific heat gains dependent on size (IEA Annex 75 survey)
+Size-dependent specific heat gains of a solar thermal system (IEA EBC Annex 75 research).

-4.4.
 Heat pumps

-Performance and costs characterization has been focused only to electrically driven heat pumps, both air-source and ground source heat pumps, which have highest potential for integration into buildings or district heating networks.
-Heat pump performance significantly depends on operation temperatures both at heat extraction side (heat source: air, ground, water) and at heat load side (heating system, hot water preparation).
+Performance and cost characterisation has been focused only on electrically driven heat pumps, both airsource and ground-source heat pumps, with the highest potential for integration into buildings or district heating networks.
+Heat pump performance significantly depends on operation temperatures both at the heat extraction side (heat source: air, ground, water) and at the heat load side (heating system, hot water preparation).

-Figure 42 and Figure 43 respectively show the specific investment costs (EUR/kW) of the air source heat pump and ground source heat pump installation, dependent on the size of the system as resulted from the survey complemented with data from review (bold curves) [3].
-While cost data for air source heat pumps seems similar for most of country sources (Figure 42), the cost data for ground source heat pumps are much more distinctive and future refinement has to be done in connection with case studies.
+Figure 42 and Figure 43, respectively, show the specific investment costs (EUR/kW) of the air source heat pump and ground source heat pump installation, dependent on the size of the system as a result of the survey complemented with data from the review (bold curves) [3].
+While cost data for air-source heat pumps seem similar for most countries Figure 42), the cost data for ground-source heat pumps are much more distinctive and future refinement has to be done in connection with case studies.

 Figure 42.
-Air source heat pump specific costs dependent on size (heat output) per country
+Size-dependent specific costs of air source heat pump (heat output) per country (IEA EBC Annex 75 research).

 Figure 43.
-Ground source heat pump specific costs dependent on size (heat output) per country
+Size-dependent specific costs of ground source heat pump (heat output) per country (IEA EBC Annex 75 research).